fullDmetal/Background-Generator/README.md

 # Background-Generator
 A simple webpage to create or design gradient backgrounds for websites.

-Made with ❤️ and CSS.
+Made with ❤️ HTML, CSS and JavaScript.